WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 * [10 February 2021](#date-10-february-2021)
 * [Template](#template-date-dd-month-yyyy)

-### Date: 29 September 2021
+### Date: 12 October 2021

 #### Who did you help this week?

-* NB and AP - onboarding info, meetings and training
+* NB and AP - onboarding info, meetings and Github training.
 * ME - been helping with bookdash application and writing about sensitive data.

 #### Who helped you this week?